Back to prior page

 She was born in Prairie Hill, Limestone County, Texas in 1909 to Edward E. Roach and Mildred Livonia McClellan.

 The 1930s had to be a busy and chaotic period for Nell who alternated between east coast stage plays and west coast movie jobs.
 Circa 1930-1931, she had a principal role in the play "Fine and Dandy" which enjoyed a lengthy run in New York City and starred Joe Cook and featured tap dancer Eleanor Powell.
 She was under (brief) contracts with Fox (early 1930s) and Warners (mid 1930s).
 While a Fox contractee, Nell did her first western, the George O'Brien SMOKE LIGHTNING (Fox, 1933).
 She was with Educational Pictures for a few Harry Langdon comedy shorts released in 1933.
 She was also with Shemp Howard in the Warners Vitaphone short SERVES YOU RIGHT (Warners, 1935).
-And we can't forget the dreadful Poverty Row exploitation/morality film THE ROAD TO RUIN (Willis Kent, 1934) with blonde Nell billed second after star Helen Foster.
+And we can't forget the dreadful Poverty Row exploitation / morality film THE ROAD TO RUIN (Willis Kent, 1934) with blonde Nell billed second after star Helen Foster.

 She was under contract at Universal from about mid 1940 through early 1942.
 During that period, she appeared in thirteen Johnny Mack Brown westerns, billed third behind JMB and sidekick Fuzzy Knight.
 While Knight and some musical groups provided most of the tunes in these oaters, Nell did sing in a few.
 A listing of Nell's Johnny Mack Brown oaters is further down on this webpage.
-Since she was picking up a regular paycheck from Universal, they used her in some non-westerns - examples: she was the sister of exotic Maria Montez in THE MYSTERY OF MARIE ROGET (Universal, 1942) and had a minor, unbilled role in the W. C. Fields NEVER GIVE A SUCKER AN EVEN BREAK (Universal, 1941).
+And since she was picking up a regular paycheck from Universal, they used her in some non-westerns - examples: she was the sister of exotic Maria Montez in THE MYSTERY OF MARIE ROGET (Universal, 1942) and had a minor, unbilled role in the W. C. Fields NEVER GIVE A SUCKER AN EVEN BREAK (Universal, 1941).

 A change in the formula of the Brown westerns occurred in late 1941 - early 1942.
 Tex Ritter came on board to assist JMB.
 Fuzzy Knight remained.
 But Nell O'Day was out.
-Taking over the heroine/leading lady duties in the Brown/Ritter series was Jennifer Holt, Tim Holt's sister.
+Taking over the heroine / leading lady duties in the Brown/Ritter series was Jennifer Holt, Tim Holt's sister.

 Nell hit the trail and free lanced.
 She had the female lead in the cliffhanger PERILS OF THE ROYAL MOUNTED (Columbia, 1942) which starred Robert Stevens (Robert Kellard).
 And there were a few B westerns with Tim Holt at RKO, Republic's Three Mesquiteers, and Monogram's Range Busters.
 Her movie career ended with two of the Texas Rangers trio westerns at Producers Releasing Corporation (PRC) which were released in late 1943.